dubo-dubon-duponey/docker-spotify/README.md

  * BUILD_UID

-So to control which user-id to assign to the in-container user.
+So to control which user-id to assign to the in-container user (default is 2000).